and Revenue Administration

 The calculation of refund interest assessed on or before February 9, 2010 will not change unless the amount of tax payable for that taxation year is reassessed after that date.
 In this case, refund interest will be recalculated and excess amounts received, based on the difference between the old and new interest rates, will have to be repaid.

-Click here for Questions and answers relating to the change.
+Click here for Questions and answers relating to this change.

-Contact Tax and Revenue Administration at the address or telephone number below, if you have questions about how interest is calculated and how the reduced interest rates are applied.
+Contact Tax and Revenue Administration if you have questions about how interest is calculated and how the reduced interest rates are applied.

 Corporations may want to consider the potential impact of taxpayer-requested adjustments, such as amended returns or loss carry-backs before requesting such adjustments from TRA.
 For example, the application of a loss carry-back to a year where a refund of tax was previously paid to the corporation could potentially generate an amount payable by the corporation.
 This would be due to the re-calculation of refund interest on reassessment using the reduced rates outlined above.